myfirebase/docs/getting_started/directory_structure.md

 #### Public Directory

-Public directory contains the main index.html file, this directory also houses all of your application's compiled assets files css/js.
+Public directory contains the main index.html file, this directory also houses all of your application compiled assets files css/js, **these assets will be injected to index.html automatically**

  - index.html *index page*